Dynamical Archetype Analysis: Autonomous Computation: Target systems

 \subsubsection{Homeomorphism based perturbation}

-We sample trajectories from a ring attractor $\{x(t)\}_i^0$ by integrating the ring attractor, Eq.~\ref{eq:ra}.
+We sample trajectories from a ring attractor $\{x(t)\}_i^0$ by integrating the ring attractor, \eqref{eq:ra}.
 The initial points are sampled randomly in the annulus 0.5 away from the ring attractor (which is the circle with radius 1).
-We define a random homeomorphism $\Phi_1$ by randomly setting the weights of a Neural ODE.
-We interpolate between the identity and $\Phi_1$ by rescaling the vector field with a scalar $s \in \{0, 0.1, \dots, 1\}$ and get homeomorphisms $\Phi_s$.
-We map the trajectories with $\Phi_s$ for each $s\in \{0, 0.1, \dots, 1\}$, and get target trajectories $\{x(t)\}_i^s = \Phi_s(\{x(t)\}_i^0)$.
+We define a random diffeomorphism $\homeo_1$ by randomly setting the weights of a Neural ODE.
+We interpolate between the identity and $\homeo_1$ by rescaling the vector field with a scalar $s \in \{0, 0.1, \dots, 1\}$ and get diffeomorphisms $\homeo_s$.
+We map the trajectories with $\homeo_s$ for each $s\in \{0, 0.1, \dots, 1\}$, and get target trajectories $\{x(t)\}_i^s = \homeo_s(\{x(t)\}_i^0)$.
 See for further details Supp.Sec.~\ref{sec:homeopert_exp_details}.